elatier/usergraph/README.md

 Default API base URL: http://localhost:8085/users/

-The service models users and their connections (graph).
+The service models users and their connections to each other (graph).
 This service uses https://github.com/elatier/objectstore service for state storage.